Kentucky Route 259: Warren and Edmonson Counties

 After leaving Brownsville, KY 259 then traverses the communities of Lindseyville, Sweeden (where it intersects KY 728), and Bee Spring (where it intersects KY 238).
 KY 259 skirts the Nolin Lake area after passing through the community of Broadway.

 Three different sections of KY 259 in Edmonson and Warren counties are marked as portion of the Duncan Hines Scenic Byway, a part of the state's scenic byway system.

 Grayson County

 KY 259 enters Grayson County just northwest of the Moutardier Marina (accessible from KY 259's junction with KY 2067) and continues on through Anneta and Meredith.
-It intersects a very short KY 226, and then enters the city of Leitchfield.
+The highway makes a left turn at its intersection with a very short KY 226, and then enters the city of Leitchfield.
 It widens to four lanes just before it intersects the Wendell H. Ford Western Kentucky Parkway at its exit 107 interchange and meets US 62 in downtown Leitchfield.
 It also meets the eastern terminus of KY 54 (Owensboro Road) at the public square.
 The segment between the Western Kentucky Parkway and the US 62 junction south of the square is KY 259's only four-lane segment.
 After the second intersection of KY 3155 (William Thomason Byway) (the first one was after the Western Kentucky Parkway interchange), KY 259 continues northward to cross a portion of Rough River Lake.